RogerShen98/second_inclass/README.md

 # second_inclass

-EmployeeSearch – (Watch Lecture 12 first)
+EmployeeSearch – # On the other two branches
 Call this branch – search-multiple-function employeeOne.c Complete searching the table for the other entries by creating search functions for the other two entries.
 Search by number and name have already been completed.
 Complete search by phone number and salary.
 Show example of a match and no match in each of your functions.
 Hence 4 cases total ->Update employeeMain.c